krisswiltshire30/playstation-library/README.md

 ## Playstation Library

 ### Description
-A RESTful API to keep track of your Playstation game library, using a MERN stack.
+A web app to keep track of your Playstation game library, using a MERN stack.
 ### How to run

 ##### Requirements